EstevanTH/lib_try-catch_signal_handling/README.md

 ## Warnings:
 - As a beginner in C++, I cannot say if this code is reliable, but I wish to help any of you.
-- Execution continues exactly where it stopped (possibly in external libraries or so).
-This can lead to memory leaks and unpredictable behavior!
+- Execution continues in the catch block after being interrupted by an exception (possibly in external libraries or so).
+This is different than usual *try/catch* because exceptions are not thrown by C++ mechanism: this can lead to memory leaks and unpredictable behavior!
-- Objects & data manually instantiated in the `TRY` sequence (using `new`) must be freed even when an exception / a signal happened before the matching `delete` within that sequence.
+- *Reminder:* Usage of the usual *catch/try* syntax requires you to be aware that objects & data manually instantiated in the `TRY` sequence (using `new`) must be freed even when an exception / a signal happened before the matching `delete` within that sequence.

 ## Notes:
 - Simulated signals (eg. triggered with `std::raise()`) do not require a jump in order to continue.
 On the contrary when real signals happen, the instruction pointer seems to retry the same instruction forever if the signal is ignored.